bomrena/RaspberryPI_CO2_Monitor/README.md

 ### SOFTWARE SETUP

 To execute the project, you first have to download the libary for the mhz19 module.

-THis can be done as follows:
+This can be done as follows:
 ` pip install mh-z19 `

 To read one co2 value from the sensor, use the following instruction:
 ` sudo python -m mh_z19 `

-To correctly run this application just simply download the "Co2_Monitor.py" file on your raspberry pi via the Github website.
+To correctly run this application just simply download the "CO2_Monitor.py" file on your raspberry pi via the Github website.
-Alternatively you can also copy this "gh repo clone bomrena/RaspberryPI_CO2_Monitor" command into your Console if you are running a Linux operating system on your raspberry pie.
+Alternatively you can also copy this "gh repo clone bomrena/RaspberryPI_CO2_Monitor" command into your Console if you are running a Linux operating system on your raspberry pi.
 Now start the skript as superuser and everything should work.
 The sudo rights are necessary because of conflicts when opening a serial communication.

+When you have opened the terminal you need to navigate to the folder where you have the copy of the final project.
+If you have done this you can now start the project with the command:
+` sudo python  CO2_Monitor.py `

 Download the software of the final project via the following link.